Aasthajain123/Aasthajain123/README.md

  - 😄 Fun Fact: If you give me chocolates, I wont say no xD.
  - 👯 I’m looking to collaborate on New technology Projects
  - ⚡️ Member of Developers Student Club, Banasthali Vidhyapith
- - 💬 Ask me about anything, I am happy to help anytime!
+ - 💬 Ask me about anything, Happy to help anytime!
- - 📫 I am just an Email away : jainaastha1002@gmail.com
+ - 📫 Just an Email away : jainaastha1002@gmail.com
 <br>